 Many people in the Bible lived up to their names: Nabal, Joshua, Peter, Abraham, and many others.
 Sometimes names are given after qualities are noticed or a change occurs in one’s life (Paul) and other times names are given at birth and the person perfectly lives up to the name (Jacob).
 Do you think names are self-fulfilling prophecies?
 Do you think a name affects a person’s behavior.
 I tend to think it can.
 Was that the case for Gaudi?
 I don’t know, but the connection is hard to miss.

-1 thought on “Living Up to Your Name”
+1 response to “Living Up to Your Name”